linuxfrorg/linuxfr.org/README.md

 See [INSTALL.md](INSTALL.md) to set up LinuxFr.org on a Debian environment.

-Alternatively, you can read [Docker.md](Docker.md) to setup easily LinuxFr.org development environment with the Docker engine and [docker-compose](https://docs.docker.com/compose/).
+Alternatively, you can read [Docker.md](Docker.md) or [Podman.md](Podman.md) to setup easily LinuxFr.org development environment with the Docker engine and [docker-compose](https://docs.docker.com/compose/).

 See also